marcusgia2505/classEx_doc/docs/Elements.rst

 options
 	Options can be defined in the lower area of the element.
 Participants make a decision by choosing one of the options.
 The order of options can be altered by clicking on the arrow.
 You can also delete or add options.

-	Options come with a displayed text and with a value.
-The value is stored in the data and as variable.
+	Options come with a displayed text and a value.
+The value is stored in the data and as a variable.

 	You can mark the correct answer by clicking on the symbol |pic_check.png|.
 In this case, if you use the single/multiple choice result element for the lecturer, the correct answer is marked there.